-The simple answer is – the same way as school kids… but at more cost.
-Because exams aren’t free unless you’re in school – this came as HUGE shock to me.
+The simple answer is – you do it the same way as school kids… but at more cost.
+Because exams aren’t free unless you’re in school. and yes, this came as HUGE shock to me.
 I figured all kids got free exams under the age of 18.
 But no. You opt out of school?
 You pay for the exams.

 Disclaimer – ICS Learn have provided my son with the two GCSE courses in return for sharing his progress with you.
 All course decisions, opinions, reviews and photography are my own.

 In the school system GCSEs are a two-year course, usually with the exam at the end of Year 11.

 But there’s no law about this – and most Home Ed families will stagger the exams, taking one or two a year from around the age of 13.
 Most GCSE courses only require 120 hours of actual study time – tricky to fit into a busy school timetable, but relatively simple when you’re free to set your own hours.
 Two hours a day, five days a week, and in three months you’ve covered the course.